wout/rosetta/docs/translations.md

 ```

 The `r` macro uses `Rosetta.find` to get the translations for a given key at
 compile-time.
-Then the `t` method localizes the value at runtime.
+Then the `t` method translates the value at runtime.